Virtual Reality Lab

 The Virtual Reality Lab (VR Lab) provides a space for students, faculty, and staff to experience and experiment with virtual reality as a tool for teaching, learning, and hands-on design.
 For example, virtual reality can be used to test and iterate a design concept, or experience things like data visualizations or locations around the world in three dimensions.

 The VR Lab uses an HTC Vive Virtual Reality System headset and controllers.
-Space and equipment are sponsored by Academic & Instructional Services, IT Computer Labs, and Merrill-Cazier Library.
+Space and equipment are sponsored by Academic and Instructional Services, IT Computer Labs, and Merrill-Cazier Library.

 Using the VR Lab

 The VR Lab is located in Library Room 113 and can be reserved using the online room booking system during normal library hours.
 VR equipment must be checked out at the circulation desk.
 There is a 2-hour time limit for the VR Lab and equipment.

 - VR Lab is available to all USU students, faculty and staff, and their guests.

 - VR Lab can be scheduled up to 2 hours per day for up to 2 days in advance.

 - No food and drink in the VR Lab.

 - Policy 550 on Appropriate Use of Computer applies in this room.

 - Reproduction of any copyrighted material, i.e., software, music, video, books, or photographs is prohibited.